icambron/twix.js/README.md

 **[Detailed documentation][documentation-url]**

+**Breaking change in 0.8.0**: Twix now provides `start()` and `end()` accessors.
+Previously, it was possible to access Twix *fields* called `start` and `end`, though they weren't documented.
+Because they're now functions, that will break.
+I did this to prevent people from mutating those dates and breaking Twix.

 Breaking change in 0.7.0: Twix formatting internationalization (just French, really) is no longer supported.
 It doesn't seem to have had a lot of use, and it's pain to maintain.
 Don't worry, we still support Moment's internationalized tokens.

 ## Building